droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>As the road continues, the forest swallows it up on both sides.
 The trees towering far above your heads, blocking out all but the barest hints of gray light.
 The air grows thick and heavy with the scent of moss and rotting leaves; in the distance, you hear a raven's gurgling croak, followed by the sound of fluttering wings.</p>
 <p>Before long, it becomes clear that your presence in this dreary land has not gone unnoticed.
 A raven follows you for several minutes while keeping a respectful distance.</p></div>

 This encounter unfolds as described in <span class="citation">Swarms of Ravens (p.
-32)</span>, with the party joined by two **swarms of ravens**.
+32)</span>, with the party joined by two **[Raven Swarms scaled down to 1st level](https://2e.aonprd.com/Monsters.aspx?ID=782)**.
 If she is with the party and able to fly, the disguised Muriel takes wing alongside the flock, but keeps a sharp eye on the players as they travel.

 As the players proceed down the road, read: